Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 ### 🚀 Export your Phind.com search threads into markdown files!
 👉 When you are on a Phind thread, simply click on the extension icon.
 It will automatically export the thread you are currently on into a formatted markdown file.

-⏩ Useful if you want to:
+😎 Why Save my Phind?
-- Keep valuable generated information offline
+- To keep AI generated information offline,
-- Share threads content with others
+- To share threads with others,
-- Read them in a note-taking app like Obsidian
+- To read and process in a note-taking app like Obsidian.

 🕰️ No annoying popup, no loss of time!